-Snake charmers used to be a fixture at markets and festivals in India and other Asian nations in the 20th century, entertaining crowds with their seeming ability to control some of the world's most dangerous reptiles.
-A turbaned charmer would pretend to hypnotize a snake by playing a flute-like instrument called a pungi or bansuri.
-The snake would appear to dance in response to the music.
-But herpetologists say snakes can’t hear sounds in the same frequency range as humans, and that their “dance” was likely a reaction to the movement of the instrument.
+For much of the 20th century, snake charmers were a fixture at markets and festivals in India and other Asian nations, entertaining crowds with their apparent ability to control some of the world's most dangerous reptiles.
+A snake charmer would appear to hypnotize a snake by playing a flute-like instrument called a pungi or bansuri.
+The snake would then sway, as if mesmerized by the music.
+But herpetologists say that snakes can’t hear sounds in the same frequency range as humans, and that their “dance” was simply a reaction to the movement of the instrument by the snake charmer.

 An ancient tradition, fading away: